panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 You've written some code, tested it, and shipped to production.
 Then you never have to modify that code again.
 Wouldn't that be great?

 But putting the dreams aside... you have to modify, even multiple times, the code that has been written.
+And this in my opinion one of the greatest challenges in software development: update the already written code.

 If you haven't taken the time, *in advance*, to think about the possible ways your code can change, you are quickly going to start have problems with [rigid and fragile code](https://www.excella.com/insights/top-4-symptoms-of-bad-code).